WeblateOrg/weblate/docs/admin.rst

     For example on GitHub, you would use something like ``https://github.com/nijel/weblate-hello/blob/%(branch)s/%(file)s#L%(line)s``.
 Branch
-    Which brach to checkout from the Git and where to look for translations.
+    Which branch to checkout from the Git and where to look for translations.
 Filemask
     Mask of files to translate including path.
 It should include one * replacing language code.
 In case your Git repository contains more than one